From Wildlife Extra:

 Gannets will be around on the reserve until late September and staff and volunteers are organising a programme of Planet Gannet events throughout the summer, including family activities, walks, photographic workshops and even tea with the gannets.

-Still more about Bempton Cliffs, when I was there, is here.
+Still more about Bempton Cliffs, when I was there (scroll down), is here.

 A gannet (Morus bassanus) has been identified as the fastest bird in the British Isles after it was recorded travelling 722 miles in one day: here.